turalowski/video-processing/tasks.md

 ### 8. Deployment
 - [ ] Deploy the application to a cloud service (e.g., Heroku, Vercel).
 - [ ] Ensure all services are correctly configured and running.

+### 9. Player Integration
+- [ ] Integrate a video player that supports DASH and HLS.
+- [ ] Test player functionality across different devices and network conditions.

 ## Additional Features (Optional)
 - [ ] Implement user authentication for video uploads.